cw1064/lpi/README.md

 two ttfs	- required for function of algorithm
 this file	- hi!

-To generate the svgpre files, I used the graphviz command as follows dot -Tsvg x.gv -o xpre.svg
+To generate the svgpre files, I used graphviz in the command line as follows
+`dot -Tsvg x.gv -o xpre.svg`
 With x replaced with the number of the file

-To generate the svgpost files, I used my algorithm in the following way lpi.py xpre.svg xpost.svg again, with x replaced with the number of the file
+To generate the svgpost files, I used my algorithm in the command line in the following way
+`lpi.py xpre.svg xpost.svg`
+again, with x replaced with the number of the file

 It can also be used generically as follows